Jiang-xu-dong/CAFE/README.md

 # CAFE

-This repository is the official implementation of "Perception is Not Enough: Intent Reasoning for Metaphorical NSFW Detection".
+This repository is the official implementation of "Perception is Not Enough: Intent Reasoning for Metaphorical Unsafe Video".

 ## 📦 Environment Setup